rebeccayilma/mankind-backend/README.md

-# Mankind Matrix AI Backend Monorepo
+# Mankind Matrix AI Backend

 This repository contains the backend microservices for the **Mankind Matrix AI** platform.